In-School Student Services

 The Fred and Gilda Slifka Family Day School Inclusion Initiative

-In 2018, The Alfred and Gilda Slifka Foundation has pledged a $5 million gift, to be distributed over a ten year period, to create The Fred and Gilda Slifka Family Day School Inclusion Initiative, a comprehensive inclusion initiative to be housed at MetroWest Jewish Day School in Framingham and Solomon Schechter Day School of Greater Boston in Newton.
-This initiative enables the Jewish day school system in Greater Boston to accommodate an even broader array of learners and their families than has been previously possible, providing access for students with moderate to significant learning challenges.
+In 2018, The Alfred and Gilda Slifka Foundation pledged a $5 million gift, to be distributed over a ten year period, to create The Fred and Gilda Slifka Family Day School Inclusion Initiative, a comprehensive inclusion initiative housed at MetroWest Jewish Day School and Solomon Schechter Day School of Greater Boston.
+This initiative enables the Jewish day school system in Greater Boston to accommodate an even broader array of learners than has been previously possible, providing access for students with moderate to significant learning challenges.

 The program’s fully inclusive philosophy strives to establish Jewish day school options where all students, including those with learning disabilities, succeed and flourish within the regular educational framework of school.
 Gateways is the project manager of the grant and assists the schools with consultation, PR, and recruitment.
 The Initiative is staffed by a team of experienced teachers, special educators, and allied educational service providers including speech-language pathologists, occupational therapists, and psychologists.